-ost of Forbes' The Failure Factor, Megan Bruneau, M.A.
-RCC, discusses how our early environments shape our adult lives, highlighting how techniques like mindfulness and somatic experiencing can slow our conditioned reaction to cues and stimulants.
+Host of the Forbes podcast, The Failure Factor, Megan Bruneau, M.A.
+RCC, discusses how our early environments shape our adult lives, highlighting how techniques like mindfulness and somatic experiencing can slow our nervous system's conditioned reaction to cues and stimulants.

 Tracy: I'd like to open by touching on the research showing how early childhood experiences affect brain development.
 Based on your own work in the field, can you describe why this is important to look at?